kapawlak/goTreePrintingSnippet/README.md

 ﻿# goTreePrintingSnippet

+Exactly as named: just a binary tree printing snippet.
+I couldn't find one online, so I wrote this.
+I hope it saves someone the pain.

-Nothing fancy, just useful for debugging.
-Includes minimum example.
+It's nothing fancy-- intended for debugging etc. Includes a minimum example.
 Be sure to change the character spacing to what you need